ElektraInitiative/libelektra/doc/api_review/core/keySetString.md

 ### Parameter & Return Types

-- [ ] Functions should return the most specific type possible
-- [ ] Functions should require the most general type possible
 - [ ] Function parameters should use enum types instead of boolean types wherever sensible
 - [ ] Wherever possible, function parameters should be `const`